cleverhans-lab/cleverhans/tutorials/mnist_tutorial_jsma.md

 ## Crafting adversarial examples - the Jacobian

-In the first stage of the process, we compute the Jacobian forward derivatives for each class to determine how changes in the pixels will affect the classification of the input sample.
-These changes are represented as 28 x 28 floating point numbers where higher values mean the associated pixels have a large influence in misclassifying the input sample to a target class (Conversely, negative values imply a negligable impact).
+In the first stage of the process, we compute the Jacobian component corresponding to each pair of output class and input feature.
+This helps us estimating how changes in the input features (here pixels of the MNIST images) will affect each of the class probability assigned by the model.
+The Jacobian is a 10 x 28 x 28 matrix of floating point numbers where large positive values mean that increasing the associated pixels will yield a large increase in the probabilities output by the model.
+Conversely, components with large negative values correspond to pixels that yield large decreases in the probabilities output by the model when their value is increased.
-Concisely, this step in the attack is to identify the features we might be interested in perterbing.
+Concisely, this step in the attack is key to identify the features we should prioritize when crafting the perturbation that will result in misclassification.

 ## Crafting adversarial examples - the Salency map